How I Work

 When should we add Policy OS?

-Add it when the workflow touches revenue, customer trust, compliance, or several systems that must stay in sync.
+Add it when failures become expensive or the workflow touches revenue, customer trust, compliance, or several systems that must stay in sync.

 Yes.
-MCP-only still works for discovery, compliance-constrained pilots, or teams that need the connection before the operating layer.
+MCP Wedge still works for discovery, compliance-constrained pilots, or teams that need the connection before the operating layer.

 Do clients own the implementation?

 Yes.
 Clients retain ownership of code, workflows, and operating documentation.
-We optimize for portability and long-term control.
+The delivery is meant to stay portable after launch.

 Why the phrase Skills + MCP?

 Client-facing delivery is Skills + MCP.
-MCP handles trust and connectivity.
+MCP handles connectivity.
 Skills carry behavior and workflow intent.
+Policy OS turns both into a trusted workflow.

 Map the workflow that's creating the most drag.

-We’ll define the handoffs, approvals, failure modes, and escalation path before implementation.
+We will define the handoffs, approvals, failure modes, and escalation path before any implementation work starts.